Best Pizza Peels

 There are some similar functions shared between a peel and a paddle that both can do.
 The term “pizza paddle” however, is used sometimes even in professional circles as referencing a peel but the real pros know the difference.

-Pizza Peel Perforated or Not?
+Pizza Peel Perforated or Not Perforated?

 When deciding if you want a pizza peel perforated or not, understand that this will result in being a metal surface.
 So, in deciding further, read the next few sections to see what the benefits are with different types of perforations that are available.
 Also, some types of perforations will cost more than others.